FineUploader/fine-uploader/readme.md

 <br/>
-### Building and using the snapshot version ###
+### Building and using the in-progress version ###
-You can use [gradle](http://www.gradle.org/) to build the snapshot version.
+You can use [gradle](http://www.gradle.org/) to build the in-progress version.
 Simply clone this project, and run `gradlew combineJs` on the command-line.
 This will combine all of the javascript files into one file, placing it in the "build" directory.
-If you want the minified or gzipped version of the snapshot version, simply replace `combineJs` on the command-line with `minifyJs` or `gzipJs`, respectively.
+If you want the minified or gzipped version of the in-progress version, simply replace `combineJs` on the command-line with `minifyJs` or `gzipJs`, respectively.

 If you would like the jQuery plug-in, simply add "jQuery" to the end of any of these tasks.
 For example, to obtain the non-minified jQuery plug-in or the minified jQuery plug-in, run `gradlew combineJsJquery` or `gradlew minifyJsJquery` respectively.
 This will build the Fine Uploader javascript file with the plug-in and everything else you need.

-Remember, a snapshot build is not yet released, so it may have some lingering bugs.
+Remember, a in-progress build is not yet released, so it may have some lingering bugs.
 The trade-off is immediate access to new features without having to wait for a release.

-In the future, I may integrate a CI system that creates nightly snapshot builds, but that is a pretty low-priority, especially since building your own snapshot version should be pretty easy.
+In the future, I may integrate a CI system that creates nightly in-progress builds, but that is a pretty low-priority, especially since building your own in-progress version should be pretty easy.

 Don't forget to include the css and image files in your project if you are using FineUploader.